Does PPC fit in to your marketing budget? Find out with our PPC budget calculator

 We collaborated with Justin Wagner at Adfinitely on this post.
 Adfinitely is an Atlanta-based company that provides marketing technology to multi-location businesses.

-If you’re interested in running a PPC campaign, it’s first important to figure out if running PPC for your business will even be profitable.
-Your margins will depend on myriad factors, and whether or not you have a sufficient budget to run a profitable campaign is one of the biggest.
+If you’re interested in running a PPC campaign as part of your marketing strategy, it’s first important to figure out if running PPC for your business will even be profitable.
+Your margins will depend on myriad factors, and whether or not you have a sufficient budget to run a profitable ad campaign is one of the biggest.

 With too little budget, you run the risk of not seeing enough volume to reach profitability.
 And with too much spend, you’ll likely conclude that you need to put your dollars into other channels to drive sales, as there just aren’t enough relevant searches a day to meet your intended budget.

-So, how much money should your business be spending on PPC?
-Below, we outline some beginner tips for figuring out how much you might need to spend to run a profitable paid search campaign, along with some tips for maintaining that profitability as you scale.
+So, how much money should your business be spending on pay per click?
+Below, we outline 7 beginner tips for figuring out how much you might need to spend to run a profitable paid searchcampaign, along with some tips for maintaining that profitability as you scale.

 7 rules for preparing a PPC ad spend budget

-What kind of keywords are people using when looking for your product or service?
+What kind of search terms are potential customers using when looking for your product or service?
 This can be pretty straightforward for some, like if you’re running an e-commerce store or selling just a few products.

 But figuring out the answer to that question gets complicated quickly when your product is a solution to a niche problem –– think “how can I track the effectiveness of my marketing dollars?” or “what’s the healthiest food for dogs?”

 Your first focus should be on keywords that show immediate intent to purchase.
 For example, “Buy blue cowboy hat,” has more immediate intent than, say, “Cowboy hats.”
-When you’re building a keyword list, start with high-intent keywords and experiment with higher-funnel, low-intent keywords later on, when you’re ready to scale your operations.
+These search terms will have a higher click-through rate and conversion rate.
+When you’re building a keyword list for different ad groups, start with high-intent keywords and experiment with higher-funnel, low-intent keywords later on, when you’re ready to scale your operations.

 4. Target geographic areas important to your business